githubtraining/reviewing-a-pull-request/responses/08-suggest-pr.md

 ```
 ```

-For more information about suggest changes, check out this [GitHub Help](https://help.github.com/articles/incorporating-feedback-in-your-pull-request) article.
+For more information about suggested changes, check out this [GitHub Help](https://help.github.com/articles/incorporating-feedback-in-your-pull-request) article.